 Full disclosure: some links on here are affiliate links meaning we may get a commission if you buy something or take an action after clicking.
 As an Amazon Associate we earn from qualifying purchases.
 Not much, but something.
 This is really important – we only link to products we actually used and highly recommend!
 That is very important to us.

-How much did it cost?
+How much did this skoolie cost?
 What mileage does the bus get?

-How do you heat and cool a school bus tiny house?
+How do you heat and cool a skoolie?

 For cooling, we have a Dometic 13,500 BTU rooftop A/C. We do NOT recommend this!
 We wish we would have gone with a mini-split system, as the rooftop unit is really loud.
 It hampers conversation during social events, which is precisely when it is most useful!
 The A/C is not wired through the breaker box with the rest of the studio’s electrical (it is never run off the solar generator).
 The A/C is completely separate, with its own cable that plugs directly into either the gas generator or directly into the grid via extension cord.
 More on the electrical system here.